2005

 Quotes:

-• You're all heart.
+- You're all heart.

-• You think you're telling me something?
+- My heart is for my family.
+My brains and my balls are for business. - You think you're telling me something?
 Like, what, boxing is dangerous, something like that?
 You don't think working triple shifts and at night on a scaffold isn't just as likely to get a man killed?
 What about all those guys who died last week living in cardboard shacks to save on rent money just to feed their family, 'cause guys like you have not quite figured out a way yet to make money off of watching that guy die?
 But in my profession - and it is my profession - I'm a little more fortunate.

-• Bob Johnson, Boston Globe.
+- Bob Johnson, Boston Globe.
 Two days ago, we ran a story about you giving your relief money back.
 Can you tell our readers why?

 - I believe we live in a great country, a country that's great enough to help a man financially when he's in trouble.
 But lately, I've had some good fortune, and I'm back in the black.
-And I just thought I should return it.
+And I just thought I should return it. - Get that boys?
+Now he's got his wife doing his fighting for him!

-• I came to pray for Jim.
+- Yeah.
+Ain't she something? - I came to pray for Jim.

 - So did they.